ssjshields/archetype-counter/.github/README.md

 > Counter Screen Position: Allows you to lock the counters current position on screen to prevent accidental movement

-> DPI Awareness: Ability to make the counter DPI Aware to properly scale or not depending upon machine scaling settings

 > Always on Top: Set whether the Counter retains priority over the PokeMMO window or not

 > Beep Count Sound: Set system sound effect when a pokémon is tracked by counter